Coherent-Partners/spark-ts-sdk/docs/authentication.md

 configure [feature permissions][feature-permissions] in the Spark platform.
 Find out more on how to generate and manage API keys in the [Spark documentation][spark-api-keys].

-Keep in mind that API keys are sensitive and should be kept secure.
+Remember that API keys are sensitive and should be kept secure.
 Therefore, we strongly recommend reading [this article][openai-api-keys] by OpenAI on best practices for API key safety.